 And, much like our training methodology, caffeine consumption needs to be individualized, depending on the client.

 Trainee #1: Daily Exerciser.
 40-year-old male.
 Training for life.

 Works out: 6:30 a.m. every day, at least 5 days per week.

 Primary goals: Continue to gain strength and fitness (for life).

 Drinks: Coffee is a ‘ritual’ for him.
 1 cup of black coffee on an empty stomach, along with water before his workouts every morning while he reads the paper.
-Coffee is a simply a part of a routine and makes him feel more ‘awake’ on his early mornings.
-Somewhat would say he is ‘dependent’ on wanting it, because he likes it, but could also easily go without it if not available.
-No more coffee needed later on in the day.
+Coffee is simply a part of a routine and makes him feel more ‘awake’ in his early mornings.
+Somewhat would say he is ‘dependent’ on wanting it because he likes it, but could also easily go without it if not available—no more coffee needed later on in the day.

 The Verdict?
 Neither here nor there.
 If he wants the coffee, drink the coffee.
 Not directly impacting from his gains in the gym—positively or negatively.
-And he is not addicted to the stimulus the caffeine gives him, as he is able to abstain if needed.
+And he is not addicted to the stimulus the caffeine gives him, as he can abstain if needed.